-Discovering Krējuma siers cheese from Latvia
+Discovering Kashk cheese from Afghanistan

 Spreadable texture refers to cheeses that are soft enough to be easily spread with a knife at room temperature.
 This category includes fresh cheeses like cream cheese and ricotta, as well as soft-ripened varieties such as Brie and Camembert.
 The texture results from specific moisture content and fat levels that prevent firmness.
 These cheeses typically contain 50-80% moisture, distinguishing them from semi-soft or hard varieties.